uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: Experimental Evaluation

-As a baseline, we consider the following.
-Let $n$ be the number of instructions in a specific benchmark, and let $m_r$ and $m_w$ be the number of memory read and write accesses of this benchmark.
+As a baseline, we use the following two simple analytical throughput prediction models corresponding to the two throughput definitions discussed in \refsec{definitions}.
+Let $n$ be the number of instructions in a specific benchmark, and let $m_r$ and $m_w$ be the number of memory read and write accesses of the benchmark.
 Furthermore, let $i$ be the issue width (see~\refsec{renamer}) of the corresponding microarchitecture, and let $w$ be the number of memory write operations that can be performed per cycle.

-For \bhiveu, we use as the baseline for the throughput prediction of this benchmark.
-This value constitutes a lower bound on the execution time of basic blocks without branch instructions, as at most four instructions can be decoded per cycle, and at most two memory read operations can be performed per cycle on all microarchitectures we consider.
+For the basic blocks in \bhiveu, we use as the baseline (this is a generalization to other microarchitectures of the baseline that we discussed in the introduction).
+This value constitutes a lower bound on the execution time of basic blocks without branch instructions, as at most four instructions can be decoded per cycle, and at most two memory read operations can be performed per cycle.

-For \bhivel, we use as the baseline.
-We use $n-1$ instead of $n$, as the decrement and branch instructions at the end of each benchmark in \bhivel are usually macro-fused; we use $1$ as an additional lower bound, as the benchmarks in \bhivel cannot run faster than one iteration per cycle due to the read-after-write dependency of the decrement operation.
+For the benchmarks in \bhivel, we use as the baseline.
+We do not include a term for the decoding limit here, as the \microops for the benchmarks in \bhivel are often delivered from the DSB or the LSD.
+Instead, $\frac{n-1}{i}$ corresponds to the issue limit; we use $n-1$ instead of $n$, as the last two instructions of such basic blocks are often macro fused.
+We do not include a term corresponding to the issue limit for $TP_{baseline, U}$, as $i \geq 4$ for all considered microarchitectures.
+We use $1$ as an additional lower bound, as the benchmarks in \bhivel cannot run faster than one iteration per cycle due to the read-after-write dependency of the decrement operation.
+Note that the only microarchitecture-specific variables in these formulas are $i$ and $w$; all other variables only depend on the benchmark and are independent of the microarchitecture.

 \reftab{compBHive} shows the results of our evaluation.
-For completeness and consistency with the evaluations in~\cite{Chen19, Renda20}, we also evaluated the tools that are intended to analyze loops on \bhiveu (except for CQA, which can only analyze code that ends with a branch instruction).
+For completeness and consistency with the evaluations in~\cite{Chen19, Renda20}, we also evaluated the tools that are based on the \DefTPL throughput notion on \bhiveu (except for CQA, which can only analyze code that ends in a branch instruction); the corresponding entries are printed in gray.
+For DiffTune, it is not clear which throughput notion is the more meaningful one: DiffTune is essentially llvm-mca (which is based on \DefTPL), but it was trained on measurements obtained according to \DefTPU.\looseness=-1

 In most cases, the accuracy on \bhivel is higher than on \bhiveu; the exception here are Ithemal and DiffTune, which were trained on measurements that were obtained by unrolling.
-This shows that, for a meaningful comparison, it is important that measurements and predictions are based on the same definition of throughput (as discussed in \refsec{defTP}).
+This shows that, for a meaningful comparison, it is important that measurements and predictions are based on the same definition of throughput (as discussed in \refsec{definitions}).